About the project

 The summary of the JHN Moreshet Project can be found here

-Project is co- funded by the Europe for Citizens programme of the European Union
+Project was co- funded by the Europe for Citizens programme of the European Union

 Moreshet (מורשת) in Hebrew means heritage, this word also includes the part reshet (רשת), which means network.
 This expression is a good description of our project – Jewish Heritage Network.